Why Having Bad Ideas is Important

 The bookcase below reminds me of this way of thinking.

 Imagine the brief “Design a different kind of bookcase.”
-Combining a bookcase with an abseiling feature is an answer I would bet would be up there at idea no. 96.
+Combining a bookcase with an abseiling feature is an answer I bet would be up there at idea no. 96.

 A Genius at Work